OSGeo/OSGeoLive-doc/en/quickstart/geomoose_quickstart.rst

   .. image:: ../../images/screenshots/1024x768/geomoose-2.4-screenshot003.png
      :scale: 100

 The menu along the right side of the Map view will display a report related to the point that you clicked in the map.
-This is a service in the GeoMoose package that has been configured to respond to GeoMoose for the "Parcel" layer when a point is clicked.
+This is a service in the GeoMoose Demo package that has been configured to respond to quereies for the "Parcel" layer when a point is clicked.

 Measuring in GeoMoose
 ================================================================================

 GeoMoose has some measuring tools installed and activated by default.
 Clicking the ruler icon in the top toolbar, will start the linear measuring tool.
 You can click as many points as you like in the map window and a trailing polyline will be drawn.
 When you get to your last point, just double click to stop.
-The total distance of all lines drawn will be used to generate the "Total Length" in the your units of choice in the side menu.
+The total distance of all lines drawn will be used to generate the "Total Length" in the units of your choice in the side menu.

   .. image:: ../../images/screenshots/1024x768/geomoose-2.4-screenshot006.png
      :scale: 100

-These are considered services by the GeoMoose interface and can be added to via GeoMoose's MAPBOOK control file.
+These user tools are considered services by the GeoMoose interface and can be added to via GeoMoose's MAPBOOK control file.

 Making a buffered selection
 ================================================================================
-You can make a buffered selection from a point, Line polygon, or a box.
+You can make a buffered selection from a Point, Line, polygon, or a Box.
 To start click on the "Buffered Select" icon (polygon with pencil), and start drawing a selection polygon in the map.
 You can double click the last point to finish the drawing process.
 This screenshot shows the drawing process on the map.  the right menu is displaying the input form for the criteria of the buffered select, in this case a Polygon against the "Parcels" layers with a "0" value for the buffering distance.

   .. image:: ../../images/screenshots/1024x768/geomoose-2.4-screenshot008.png
      :scale: 100